PulpCattel/Observatory/README.md

 * The `filters` part is a constant, it tells `bobs` that you are declaring a new filter.
 * The `name` is completely arbitrary, the only restriction is that is has to be unique per `settings.toml` file.
-* The `key` refers to which part of the transaction you want to pass as candidate to the `criterion`, the complete list is below.
-If the key is invalid, `bobs` will pass the entire transaction.
+* The `key` refers to which part of the candidate you want to pass as the actual candidate to the `criterion`, the complete list is below.
+If the key is invalid, `bobs` will pass the entire candidate.
 * The `criterion` part accepts any of `bobs` criterion, the complete list is below.
 They all behave very similarly, they accept one or more values and represent a characterizing mark or trait that a candidate should have in order to match the `criterion`.